Ian Macfarlane (economist): Reserve Bank of Australia

-Post-Reserve Bank Career
+Post-Reserve Bank career

-After retiring from the RBA Macfarlane was appointed as a director of three public companies - Woolworths (2007-2015), Leighton Holdings (2007-2013) and ANZ Bank (2007-2016).
-He was also on the International Advisory Boards of Goldman Sachs (2007-2016) and the China Banking Regulatory Commission (2011-2014).
-He continued to be a director of the Lowy Institute for International Policy (2004-2017).
+After retiring from the RBA Macfarlane was appointed a director of three public companies — Woolworths (2007–2015), Leighton Holdings (2007–2013) and ANZ Bank (2007–2016).
+He was also on the International Advisory Boards of Goldman Sachs (2007–2016) and the China Banking Regulatory Commission (2011-2014).
+He continued to be a director of the Lowy Institute for International Policy (2004–2017).

 Immediately after leaving the RBA, he was chosen to deliver the Boyer Lectures for 2006.
 This series of six lectures, which combines both history and economics, was published as a book titled The Search for Stability.

 Macfarlane has always been interested in history, and in 2019 published a purely historical work titled Ten Remarkable Australians: they made their mark on the world but were forgotten.
 This is a series of biographical essays on ten Australians born before Federation who achieved international prominence in the first half of the 1900s.